SteveBarnett/Remixing/_thinking/lao-tzu-the-art-of-peace.md

 ### Fifteen

 > Which of us are able, like muddy water,<br>
-> slowly to become clear by stilness?
+> slowly to become clear by stillness?

 ### Eighteen